codarrenvelvindron/codarren.github.io/_drafts/DIY_API_Request_limiter_in_python.md

 It is possible to modify the request limiter to be more strict.

-We need to change from int to float.
+We need to incease the precision from int to float.

 Instead of using approximate percentage to 0 decimal places, we'll be using the approx percentage approximated to 2 dp.